 By this system, the CCP has long sought to extend ‘United Front’ work overseas, especially amongst the Chinese diaspora, especially amongst temporary (e.g. students) and recent migrants who retain the strongest economic and cultural links to China.
 As has been extensively explored by experts and academics such as Anne-Marie Brady, Alex Joske and James Jiann Hua To, the qiaowu system has a broad range of general functions, including the following:

-• To undermine anti-CCP movements amongst the Chinese diaspora and to enable the harassment of political refugees and dissidents abroad (sometimes termed ‘transnational repression’)
+- To undermine anti-CCP movements amongst the Chinese diaspora and to enable the harassment of political refugees and dissidents abroad (sometimes termed ‘transnational repression’)

-• To direct the skills, knowledge and capital of the diaspora towards China’s economic, scientific and military development
+- To direct the skills, knowledge and capital of the diaspora towards China’s economic, scientific and military development

-According to the UK Parliament’s Intelligence and Security Committee, the United Front Work Department is responsible for “influence and interference activities directed at the Chinese diaspora, from managing relations with prominent Chinese individuals and groups to co-ordinating support for Chinese positions or targeting dissident groups abroad.”
+According to Parliament’s Intelligence and Security Committee, the United Front Work Department is responsible for “influence and interference activities directed at the Chinese diaspora, from managing relations with prominent Chinese individuals and groups to co-ordinating support for Chinese positions or targeting dissident groups abroad.”

 Liu Hongmei 刘红梅, a senior official formerly posted at China’s forcibly closed consulate at Houston, worked on qiaowu for the embassy during 2023.
 Lu Haitian 卢海田, who has now retired to China, served as Overseas Chinese Affairs Counsellor 侨务参赞 in London for much of the past decade.

-UK-China Transparency is publishing a series of notes profiling individuals and organisations in the UK which are connected to the United Front Work Department.
+UK-China Transparency is publishing a series of notes profiling individuals and organisations in the UK which are connected to the United Front Work Department or have involved themselves in ‘United Front’ work.
+The intention of these case studies is to help scholars, policy-makers and the general public to build up a better understanding of China’s ‘United Front’ policy as it plays out in Britain.